runpod/docs/docs/references/troubleshooting/troubleshooting-502-errors.md

 2. ![](/img/docs/3500eba-image.png)\
    **Look for errors**: Browse through the logs to find any error messages that may provide clues about why you're experiencing a 502 error.

-### Verify Additional Steps for Official Templates
+### Verify additional steps for official templates

 In some cases, for our official templates, the user interface does not work right away and may require additional steps to be performed by the user.